Financing Available! We have financing options available for your next project. Learn more →

 Concrete Footer Sizing Basics: Soil Conditions, Structural Loads, and Frost-Line Depth

-The soil beneath your building sets the basic limits for how wide and how deep a footing must be.
-Homeowners can view soil bearing capacity as the level of weight the ground can safely support.
-Weaker soil calls for a wider base so the load is spread across a greater surface area.
+The soil under your building sets limits on how wide and deep a footing must be.
+Homeowners should think of soil bearing capacity as how much weight the ground will safely support.
+Weaker soil needs a wider base to spread the load over more surface area.

 Soil bearing capacity affects width